2027 DEPARTURE

 Croatia, where the sunset is much more than just a picture.
 Much of the coast faces west so there are plenty of places where you can enjoy the unforgettable sunsets.
 Some say the most beautiful in the world!
 Exceptional local wine and amazing gastronomy will surely entice you to enjoy a meal as the sun sets.
 Rich in cultural and historical heritage the small medieval towns with narrow winding streets share a unique and turbulent history.
 The national and cultural treasures which are visible on almost every corner are revealed by numerous architectural works that are on the UNESCO World Heritage List.

-The Game of Thrones was filmed in parts of Split and Dubrovnik, two of the better-known picturesque harbours, but the Dalmatian Coast certainly has many more.
+The Game of Thrones was filmed in parts of Split and Dubrovnik, two of the better known picturesque harbours, but the Dalmatian Coast certainly has many more.
 The heart shaped islands (over 1200 of them) are dotted all along the coast which is why a Cruise in Croatia is the ultimate experience.
 This part of the Adriatic Sea is crystal clear and known to be the cleanest and most beautiful in the world.
 The wonderful, almost turquoise colour is so clear you can see the pebbles on the seafloor.
 This is the postcard image of the country.

 The G&T Cruise will sail through this exceptional sea archipelago while having time to explore the best of the many islands.
 Our 7-night cruise is on a Luxury Small Ship with just 18 cabins.
 This has been on ‘our bucket list’ for ever!
 Careful consideration was given to get the right ship.
-We have secured 13 of the 18 cabins so we should be the majority on the ship.
-She is a beauty!
-Brand new with all the ‘bells and whistles’.
-Luxury cabins, first class restaurant, plenty of room to relax on deck, the best easy access for swimming (lots of water toys), a jacuzzi on deck and comfortable seating and sun lounges throughout (enough for everyone)!

 May is the perfect time to sail ‘The Dalmatian Coast’ as we will be avoiding the flocks of tourists and big cruise ships along with enjoying the mild comfortable weather.
 True Magic!